-A relevant first degree or evidence of development at degree level.
+A Bachelors Honours degree with 2:2 or equivalent in any subject.
 Experience of public health working or similar work in a closely related field is normally required.

 Months of entry